Survey on the Evaluation of Generative Models in Music: Evaluation of system output

 \subsubsection{Audio quality}

-For any generative audio system, assessing the audio quality of the outputs is integral to understand whether the generated signals would can be considered by humans as high-quality signals.
+For any generative audio system, assessing the audio quality of the outputs is integral to understand whether the generated signals \strikethrough{would} can be considered high-quality by human listeners.
 Simple error measurements such as the MSE, the Mean Absolute Error (MAE), or the SNR have been long shown to be ineffective as ``quality'' measurements \cite{karjalainen_new_1985}, so that listening studies are often considered to be the ultimate way to assess audio quality.
 Regardless, objective metrics for measuring audio quality have been proposed.

 In many cases, where generative systems are trained to synthesize and match the inputs as closely as possible, differences in the presence of artifacts, distortion, noise and bandwidth are measured.
 This usually assumes that the cleanest reproduction of the signal is free of artifacts, distortion and noise while maintaining an identical frequency bandwidth to the original signal.
 If the reference signal is available, it is feasible to use metrics that rely on file pairing.
 Popular reference-based objective methods are \begin{inparaenum} \item \textit{Perceptual Evaluation of Audio Quality} (PEAQ) \cite{itu-r_bs13872006_2006}, a method that uses a psycho-acoustic model to compute features representing the difference between a reference and a test signal, \item \textit{Signal-to-Noise Ratio} (SNR), \textit{Signal-to-Distortion} Ratio (SDR) and \textit{Signal-to-Artifact} Ratio (SAR), which compute the difference in noise levels, distortion levels, and artifact levels between paired signals, respectively, and, \item Deep Perceptual Audio Metric (DPAM) \cite{manocha_audio_2022}, a metric that is trained to estimate perceptual quality similarity between paired signals. \end{inparaenum}